MaMoreo/book-recommendation/README.md

 A suitable dataset for the books is findable alongside this challenge.

-**Process**

-    Write down a brief proposal (not more than 1-2 hours) on how you do plan to solve the task.
-The proposal should clarify the API design, the frameworks/libraries to be used and how the recommendations are generated.
-If you need to cut stuff a proper solution should have but you are not doing it because it feels out of scope - state that.
-Show us what the thing should do and where you cut to keep in scope.
-    Send the proposal to us before you start the implementation.
-We will provide you with feedback so that you can be sure the solution is suitable and your interpretation doesn't get too complicated.
-We assume you should be able to solve the task in one or two longer afternoons/evenings (6-8 hours maximum).
-If your plans will take a lot longer to be achieved, consider simplifying.
-But if you really want to invest more, go for it. (smile)
-    Provide us with a git repository (eg. git init, do your stuff and then send the zip / private hosted repo) which shows us your development process and contains clear steps to quickly execute your app.

 **Resources** - books.csv

 The provided book list is a part of the dataset from https://github.com/uchidalab/book-dataset/ and contains 1099 books.
 Here is the shortcut: https://pastebin.com/rV6HThLv